-New Orleans to Harlem.
-Art Tatum.
+New Orleans to Harlem

 From the twin birthplaces of jazz, New Orleans and Harlem, from the teenage Louis Moreau Gottschalk, who wowed Chopin and Berlioz in 1830’s Paris with his Afro-American and Caribbean-based musical portraits, to America’s first American great black composer, Scott Joplin to Jelly Roll Morton, who claimed to invent jazz in 1904, to James P. Johnson, the father of Harlem Stride piano, to Johnson’s pupil Fats Waller to George Gershwin, and to Art Tatum, arguably the greatest pianist in jazz history—Steven Mayer has been credited with "a feat of glorious chutzpah" (John Ardoin, The Dallas Morning News).